DrCopyPaste/RecNForget/README.md

 - peep sound for recording start/stop (configurable)
 - instant replay recorded audio? (configurable)
 - different peep sound for replay start/stop (configurable)
-- allow disabling some hotkeys explicitly (decreasing the amount of hotkeys, the listener has to listen to)

 # Nice to haves in future releases
 - program can run in background as a windows process listening to keystrokes (maybe only allow if some visual or audio feedback for start/stop recording is active - to not make this a spyware)
 - suppress not allowed characters for filenames
+- allow disabling some hotkeys explicitly (decreasing the amount of hotkeys, the listener has to listen to)
 - include how-to-build-file (maybe batch with msbuild)
 - icons for buttons
+- RecNForget can self-update (possibly querying github's releases page)